 The tension within the IT Band will ONLY increase when the origin and/or insertion are moved further apart and we will discuss how this can occur later on.

 I would therefore question what one of the most common IT Band Syndrome treatment techniques employed to tackle ITBS, foam rolling, is physiologically achieving, attempting to release a non-contractile tissue which has the tensile strength of steel and is anchored firmly to cortical bone.

 What Causes The Pain of ITB Syndrome?

-I would argue that this syndrome is one of compression as opposed to friction .
+I’d argue that this syndrome is one of compression as opposed to friction .

 ITB Foam Roller Exercises: Treatment for Iliotibial Band Syndrome

 Common features of inflammatory pain are that it is often worse with compression (for example lying on the affected side) or is most severe first thing in the morning.
 It will often respond well to oral ‘Non-Steriodal Anti-Inflammatory Drugs’ (NSAIDS), which are not contraindicated in such a condition as there is no collagen based healing that needs to occur.

 It is often clinically beneficial to have the region examined under real-time ultrasound scan, which will determine the need for a guided corticosteroid injection, which can provide a positive reduction in symptoms in severely irritable cases.
 It is here that I will point out that the dreaded foam roller can often exacerbate patients symptoms, by further increasing the compression against the lateral femoral condyle.